upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 → Read the **[Conceptual boundary analysis](./conceptual-boundary-analysis.md)**.

-## 2. What Is Governed
+## What is governed

+Upstream Software Engineering does not govern activity, artifacts, or execution practices directly.
+It governs the **intent of long-lived software systems**, and the articulated knowledge that conditions and justifies that intent.

+This requires clarifying three elements: the meaning of *long-lived software systems*, the nature of *intent as commitment*, and the role of *contextual knowledge*.

+### Long-lived software systems

+A long-lived software system is not defined merely by runtime duration or technical scale.
+It is defined by persistence across initiatives, teams, technologies, and organizational configurations.

+Such systems:

+- outlive individual projects and development cycles,
+- accumulate structural and intentional history,
+- evolve under changing technological, regulatory, economic, and organizational conditions, and
+- remain operational while being continuously modified.

+The durability of these systems is precisely what makes epistemic governance necessary.
+When a system persists beyond the lifecycle of any single initiative, its commitments cannot remain project-bound.
+They must be articulated, preserved, and consciously revised across time.

+Upstream is therefore concerned not with one-off development efforts, but with the sustained coherence of systems that endure and evolve.

-### 2.1 Intent as Commitments
+### Intent as commitments

-This subsection will clarify that:

-- Intent is not aspiration or preference.
+Intent is not aspiration, preference, or informal vision.
+Intent consists of **institutional commitments**.

-- Intent is institutional commitment.
-- Intent is binding for downstream realization but revisable upstream.
+A commitment binds downstream realization while remaining revisable upstream.
+It defines what must be respected unless deliberately reconsidered.

-Intent has two dimensions:
+Intent has two interrelated dimensions:

-- **Scope-intent** — commitments regarding what the system is meant to do (normative to requirements).
+- **Scope-intent** — commitments regarding what the system is meant to do and not do.
+These commitments are normative with respect to user requirements and functional evolution.
-- **Structure-intent** — commitments and constraints regarding how the system must be structured (normative to architecture, technology choices, environments, automation, and design constraints).
+- **Structure-intent** — commitments and constraints regarding how the system must be structured.
+These include architectural principles, design constraints, technology boundaries, environmental assumptions, automation strategies, and other structural decisions that normatively guide architecture and implementation.

 Structure-intent constitutes the core set of decisions and constraints that must remain visible, respected, and explicitly revisited when obsolete.

+Intent is therefore dual: it concerns both what the system is for and how it must be shaped to remain coherent with that purpose.

-### 2.2 Knowledge of Context
+### pKnowledge of context

-This subsection will clarify that:

-- Context refers to the external reality within which the system exists (organizational, technological, regulatory, economic, social).
+Context refers to the external reality within which the system exists: organizational arrangements, regulatory frameworks, technological environments, market conditions, and socio-technical constraints.
-- Upstream does not govern context itself.
-- Upstream governs articulated knowledge about context.
-- Intent is justified relative to that articulated contextual knowledge.

-Context itself is not governed; knowledge of context is.
+Context itself, as real-world environment, is not governable.
+What is governable is the **articulated knowledge and assumptions about that environment**, and the declared relationship between that knowledge and system intent.

+Intent is justified relative to an understanding of its context.
+When the context changes, commitments must be consciously reinterpreted or revised rather than allowed to erode through drift.

+Upstream therefore governs not the external world, but the structured knowledge of how that world conditions and constrains the system's commitments.

 ## 3. The Intent–Context Relationship